lhpei2/rosie-app/README.md

 # Rosie
-An AR app based on the book Rosie's Walk by Pat Hutchins
+An AR app based on Rosie's Walk by Pat Hutchins

 Developed with Unity + Vuforia by Sankha Peiris